venxik/react-native-boilerplate/README.md

 NOTES: This boilerplate uses `yarn` as main command, not `npm`.

-Make sure to open android simulator or connect android devices.
 To make sure android emulator have the same port with metro bundler, run this command first

 ```shell